-If you have an ecommerce site, EDI should be on your radar.
-EDI is proven to streamline and improve workflow, while improving supply chain predictability.
+If you have an eCommerce site, EDI should be on your radar.
+EDI is proven to streamline and improve workflow while improving supply chain predictability.
 This can be of particular importance when shipping orders directly to your consumers.

 EDI stands for Electronic Data Interchange.
 EDI is a process by which business information can be exchanged between trading partners “electronically” in standardized formats, instead of “physically” with paper.
-For example, EDI enables a retailer to send a purchase order to a vendor digitally – and almost instantly – rather than through traditional paper documentation.
+For example, the process enables a retailer to send a purchase order to a vendor digitally – and almost instantly – rather than through traditional paper documentation.
 Think email vs. snail mail.

 EDI helps retailers deliver on consumer expectations.
 Ecommerce orders are quickly routed to the fulfillment queue, speeding time-to-delivery.
 All participants in the supply chain engage in fast, reliable and accurate communications.
-Businesses reduce late deliveries, stock outs and backorders that drive customers away.
+Businesses reduce late deliveries, stock-outs and backorders that drive customers away.

-EDI contributes to end-to-end inventory visibility.
+Electronic Data Interchange contributes to end-to-end inventory visibility.
 Retailers can quickly determine product availability before placing an order for their warehouse.
 If the distributor is out of stock, the order can be delivered directly to the manufacturer, with the distributor getting the credit for the sale.

 EDI also encourages sales.
 How?
 Good question.